pivotal-cf/docs-rabbitmq-staging/README.md

 ### Style Sheet

-Use this section to specify spelling of special words for RabbitMQ for PCF:
+Use this section to specify spelling of special words for RabbitMQ for Pivotal Platform:

 + on-demand plan
 + shared-VM plan